• Recipe Index

 Store: Keep any stuffing leftovers in an airtight container in the refrigerator for up to four days.

 Reheat: Heat it in the microwave for 2 minutes or until heated through.
-Another option is to reheat in the oven at 350 degrees F. Leave the baking dish out of the refrigerator while the oven heats up to temp, and then place it in the oven.
+Another option is to reheat in the oven at 350 degrees F. Leave the baking dish out of the refrigerator while the oven heats up to the temperature, and then place it in the oven.
 Cover with tinfoil and warm until heated through.

 How Far In Advance Can I Make Stuffing?